-You may have signed up years ago, put your work experience on there, then barely touched it.
+You may have signed up to LinkedIn years ago, put your work experience on there, then barely touched it.

 Using it in the right way can:

-Of course, it won’t happen overnight.
+It won’t happen overnight.
 It takes hard work.
-It takes dedication, but if you put in the hours, you can become the oracle everybody goes to when they need your services.
+And it takes dedication, but if you put in the hours, you can become the oracle everybody goes to when they need your services.

 Whether you’re a copywriter, designer, solicitor or something else – YOU should be the one people go to first.